Financial-Times/tako/README.md

 # 🐙 Tako

-A GitHub App that helps maintain a large number of repositories in a GitHub organisation.
+A GitHub App that helps to identify and group a large number of repositories in a GitHub organisation.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)